CDCR Time Capsule

 • In 1854 the Legislature honored the governor by naming a lake after him, Bigler Lake.
 In 1862, because Bigler supported the South’s secession, the federal government renamed it Lake Tahoe.
 In 1945, California officially adopted the same name.

-• During his tenure, the state’s capital was moved to Sacramento, three new counties were formed, and the U.S. opened a branch mint in San Francisco.
+• During his tenure, the state capital was moved to Sacramento and three new counties were formed.

 • Bigler wasn’t without controversy, advocating for the exclusion of Chinese migrant miners.
 “They come to acquire a certain amount of the precious metals, and then return to their native country,” he said.